get-shit-done's CLI core carries the highest activity risk — 5 functions to address first

 cmdInitManager — get-shit-done/bin/lib/init.cjs

 Living in lib/init.cjs, cmdInitManager appears to handle the initialization command path — likely managing the setup state machine that runs when a user first configures gsd in a project.
 Its cyclomatic complexity of 67 and max nesting depth of 8 reveal a function encoding many branching initialization scenarios in a single body, and its fan-out of 57 makes it a hub that couples the init subsystem to a wide slice of the library.
-Its recent activity score of 20.11 and ‘fire’ quadrant status confirm this is actively changing, meaning each iteration on initialization behavior compounds the existing structural risk.
+Its recent commit activity of 20.11 and ‘fire’ quadrant status confirm this is actively changing, meaning each iteration on initialization behavior compounds the existing structural risk.

 Recommendation: Decompose cmdInitManager by responsibility — separate environment-detection logic, configuration-writing steps, and user-prompt handling into individually testable units — to drive the cyclomatic complexity down and reduce the blast radius of future init-path changes.